 Can Medical Cannabis Help Grave’s Disease?
 Final Thoughts

-It appears that cannabis could help Grave’s disease in a variety of different ways.
+It appears that cannabis may help Grave’s disease in a variety of different ways.
 Firstly, through THC’s interaction with the endocannabinoid system and the regulation of thyroid hormone release.

 That said, research specifically into cannabis for Grave’s disease is lacking.
 Furthermore, Grave’s disease is a serious condition, and cannabis is not a substitute for proper medical care.
 Never stop taking any prescribed medications unless your physician directs you to do so, and be sure to consult a doctor before using medical marijuana for Grave’s disease.